A K-drama Fan's Guide to the Baeksang Arts Awards

 Best New Actor/Best New Actress

-Why is Shin Hae-sun nominated for Best New Actress (Film) when she’s been acting since 2013?
-Lee Do-hyun was in Hotel Del Luna (2018), so why is he nominated for Best New Actor (Television)?
+Why was Shin Hae-sun nominated for Best New Actress (Film) in 2021 when she’s been acting since 2013?
+Lee Do-hyun was in Hotel Del Luna (2018), so why was he nominated for Best New Actor (Television)?
 Basically, this category is for actors marking their first major roles in either a movie or drama, regardless of how long they’ve been in the industry.

 Up to five television programs (drama or variety) are nominated every year for the Technical Award, which recognizes excellence in any of the following fields: Visual Effects, Cinematography, Art Design, Costume Design, and Music.